CiscoDevNet/terraform-provider-catalystcenter/docs/data-sources/network_devices.md

 page_title: "catalystcenter_network_devices Data Source - terraform-provider-catalystcenter"
 subcategory: "Devices"
 description: |-
+  This data source fetches all network devices defined on the Catalyst Center.
-  This data source fetches all existing network devices.
-The physical location of a single device can be instead obtained by data source data.catalystcenter_device_detail and to determine physical locations of multiple devices use that data source with for_each Terraform meta-argument.
+  This data source does not report physical location (site) information.
+Obtain it instead from the data source data.catalystcenter_device_detail.
+To determine physical locations of multiple devices use the same data source with for_each Terraform meta-argument.
 ---

 # catalystcenter_network_devices (Data Source)

+This data source fetches all network devices defined on the Catalyst Center.

-This data source fetches all existing network devices.
-The physical location of a single device can be instead obtained by data source `data.catalystcenter_device_detail` and to determine physical locations of multiple devices use that data source with `for_each` Terraform meta-argument.
+This data source does not report physical location (site) information.
+Obtain it instead from the data source `data.catalystcenter_device_detail`.
+To determine physical locations of multiple devices use the same data source with `for_each` Terraform meta-argument.

 ## Example Usage